Why did it take so long?

 Procrastination makes us feel pretty sh*t

 ADHD procrastination is a complex combination of neurobiological and psychological aspects.
-I think this is important to understand because knowing that there’s a neurobiological component to why we struggle with getting started helps us deal with the self-blame and shame that comes with not being as productive as we would like to be.
-Understanding this can silence that annoying voice at the back of your head taunting you with words like “lazy”, “incapable” and “failure” and replaces it with the knowledge that how your brain is wired plays a big role in procrastination.
-You are not lazy.
+I think this is important to understand because knowing that there’s a neurobiological component to why we struggle with getting started.
+This helps us deal with the self-blame and shame that comes with not being as productive as we would like to be.

-To understand the complexity of this phenomenon we also need to dig into some of common psychological themes that play a role in ADHD procrastination.
+To understand the complexity of this phenomenon we also need to dig into some of the common psychological themes that play a role in ADHD procrastination.

 Dopamine is the secret to “jump power”